shenghann/ibm-ai-workflow-capstone-project/README.md

 ```
 python app.py
 ```
-Open http://localhost:8000/docs in your browser to the see API documentations to start.
+**Recommended**: Open http://localhost:8000/docs in your browser to the see API documentations to start.
 Endpoints are provided for:
 - Training
 - Prediction
 - Viewing logs